Toward a Theory of Phase Transitions in Quantum Control Landscapes: Perturbative expansions for the control landscape

 and similarly for higher-order terms.
 We have thus obtained explicit closed-form expressions for all coefficients in the infidelity expansion, which define the control landscape.
 Remarkably, the whole series expansion can be explicitly written once the quantity $\partial_s m_s'(t)$ is known.

-As a side note, notice that when restricted to bang-bang-protocols, a second-order truncation of the series expansion yields an effective classical spin model that bears resemblance to the well-known Hopfield network \cite{Nishimori01}.
+As a side note, notice that when restricted to bang-bang protocols, a second-order truncation of the series expansion yields an effective classical spin model that bears resemblance to the well-known Hopfield network \cite{Nishimori01}.

 It now becomes clear that the (matrix-valued) control propagator $M'_s(T,0)$ generates the control landscape.
 In particular, sandwiching it between $\vec{n}_\ast'$ and $\vec{n}_0$ projects to a specific landscape for \textit{any} choice of initial and target states, and ultimately produces the corresponding infidelity expansion coefficients in Eq.~\eqref{eq:infid-exp}.
 Moreover, by choosing $\vec{n}'_\ast$ appropriately, we can obtain the corresponding control landscape also for observables, e.g., when minimizing the energy, or maximizing the expectation of some spin component, etc. Therefore, the control propagator is a fundamental object of control landscape theory.